Escape from White City

 Josten died in 1985 in London, the same year he was appointed a Member of the British Empire.
 He helped countless refugees escape communist rule from the 1950s until the day he died.

-There are 41 boxes in the archives of the library at the University of Nebraska in Lincoln that houses those stories and other clippings and photos of Josten’s life.
+There are 41 boxes in the archives of the library at the University of Nebraska in Lincoln that house those stories and other clippings and photos of Josten’s life.
 Box 4, Folder 1 holds a series of published pieces on escapes in which Josten aided.
 There is one about a married couple who escaped by train, boat, and plane to Great Britain.
 There is one about a touring folk dance group who escaped in London.
 And there is one story about the athlete Ion Opris, who escaped to London.

 The Ratiu Family Charitable Foundation in London also housed a box like the one in Lincoln.
 This one held correspondences and clippings that Ion Ratiu had held onto throughout the years.
 One of the folders was devoted to Opris.